mildful/SO-nestjs-typeorm-ETIMEDOUT/README.md

 dotenv.config();
 ```

 Everything related to the env is then handled by a config service (`config/config.service.ts`).
-This service takes an env object as an input (using its constructor and `process.env`), validate the params using Joi and cast them if needed.
-Using DI, every other pieces of this app can access the current config using this service.
+This service takes an env object as an input (using its constructor and `process.env`), validates the params using Joi and casts them if needed.
+Using DI, every other piece of this app can access to the current config using this service.

 This service is part of the `ConfigModule` which is imported by the `AppModule`.

-**And here is my issue**.
+**This is where my issue comes**.

-The `AppModule` also import the `TypeOrmModule`.
+The `AppModule` also imports the `TypeOrmModule`.
 This module takes a config object as parameter to setup the DB connection but this object relies on the `ConfigService`.

-There is a lot of discussions about this but it seems that it is now possible to use a service in the `@Module` decorator using `forRootAsync()`.
+There are a lot of discussions about this but it seems that it is now possible to use a service in the `@Module` decorator using `forRootAsync()`.

-So it's what I've done inside `config/database.providers.ts` :
+So this is what I did inside `config/database.providers.ts` :

 ```typescript
 TypeOrmModule.forRootAsync({